UCI-Engineering-Conference/engineeringconferenceapp/README.md

 ## Webtasks
 > Used for completing stripe payments serverless and sending email confirmations through sendGrid
 + Sign into webtask with the engineering conference gmail
-+ stripecharge is the webtask being used
++ 2 webtasks are used (stripecharge, attendeeEmailConfirmation)